D$^2$USt3R: Enhancing 3D Reconstruction for Dynamic Scenes

 \paragrapht{Training datasets.} As shown in Table~\ref{tab:data}, we train \ours \ on multiple datasets, including BlinkVision Outdoor~\cite{li2024blinkvision}, BlinkVision Indoor~\cite{li2024blinkvision}, Spring~\cite{mehl2023spring}, PointOdyssey~\cite{zheng2023pointodyssey}, and TartanAir~\cite{wang2020tartanair}.
 Each epoch consisted of sampling 7,750, 4,750, 2,500, 2,500, and 2,500 pairs, respectively.
 Additionally, we perform random sampling with temporal strides varying from 1 to 9 to account for large camera motions and dynamic scenarios.

-\paragrapht{Baselines.} Following~\cite{wang2024dust3r}, we evaluate our method on depth estimation and camera pose estimation.
+\paragrapht{Baselines.} Following~\cite{wang2024dust3r}, we evaluate our method on depth and camera pose estimation.
 We additionally evaluate pointmap alignment accuracy in dynamic regions.
 We compare our method against existing state-of-the-art pointmap regression models, specifically DUSt3R~\cite{wang2024dust3r}, MASt3R~\cite{leroy2024grounding}, and MonST3R~\cite{zhang2024monst3r}.
-Furthermore, to ensure fair comparisons and demonstrate the effectiveness of our approach for predicting the 4D pointmap, we trained a variant of MonST3R, termed MonST3R*, under the same setup as ours.
+Furthermore, to ensure fair comparisons and demonstrate the effectiveness of our approach, we trained a variant of MonST3R, termed MonST3R*, under the same setup as ours.

 \paragrapht{Evaluation setup.} For multi-frame depth estimation, we evaluate on the TUM-Dynamics~\cite{sturm2012benchmark}, Bonn~\cite{palazzolo2019refusion}, Sintel~\cite{butler2012naturalistic}, KITTI~\cite{geiger2013vision}, and ScanNet~\cite{dai2017scannet} datasets using image pairs with source frames offset from the target by strides of 1, 3, 5, 7, and 9 frames.
 We assess performance over the entire scene and exclusively on dynamic regions when dynamic masks are available.
 For single-frame depth estimation, we evaluate on the Bonn~\cite{palazzolo2019refusion}, Sintel~\cite{butler2012naturalistic}, KITTI~\cite{geiger20133d}, NYU-v2~\cite{silberman2012indoor}, and TUM-Dynamics~\cite{sturm2012benchmark} datasets.
 In both settings, we follow the affine-invariant depth evaluation protocol, reporting the Absolute Relative Error (AbsRel) and the percentage of inlier points ($\delta_1$, where $\delta < 1.25$).